Unit of Credit

 Unless a course is designated “Repeatable for Credit” in the catalog, repeating a course in which a “C or better” was earned on the first attempt is not admissible.
 This restriction applies whether the first attempt was at another institution and the second attempt at SJSU, or the reverse.
 Articulation agreements determine if the course at another institution is considered equivalent to an SJSU course.
 See the course-to-course articulation information.

 If the “inadmissible repeat” (second attempt) is taken at SJSU before the transfer record from the first non-SJSU attempt is posted, the units and grade points will appear on the transcript and the grade will initially be calculated into the SJSU and All College grade point averages.
-Students should be aware that units completed and grade points cannot be earned for “inadmissible repeats” and will be removed at any time prior to graduation.
+Students should be aware that units completed and associated grade points cannot be earned for “inadmissible repeats” and will be removed at any time prior to graduation.
 The grade earned will be indicated on the student’s record.
 Students should keep track of these units and not count them twice for graduation purposes.

 This same restriction about duplicate credit applies to credit earned by AP, CLEP and IB exams.
-AP, CLEP and IB exams articulate to specific SJSU courses.
+AP, CLEP and IB exams that articulate to specific SJSU courses.
 See credit by exam articulation information.
 When an exam and a course duplicate credit, the exam credit shall be removed or reduced according to the amount of overlap (EO 1036).

 Enrollment limits for undergraduate students will be set on a semester by semester basis.
-Petitions and information are available at Registrar’s Office.
+Petitions and information are available at the Registrar’s Office.

-Maximum Unit Loads
+Maximum Unit Load

-An undergraduate student who takes 12 or more units is classified as full-time for the purposes of financial aid.
+An undergraduate student who enrolls in 12 or more units is classified as full-time for the purposes of financial aid.
 An average unit load of at least 30 units per academic year (15 units per semester without summer or winter coursework) is required to complete an undergraduate degree in four years.
 Advising is essential to be able to complete a degree in a timely and efficient manner.
 Students with work or family responsibilities outside of school should consult with an advisor and reduce their study loads appropriately.

 The maximum load for graduate students is normally 15 semester units.
 Reasonable exceptions beyond this number up to 18 units may be approved, by the graduate advisor and department chair, for sufficient cause, but permission must also be garnered from the Associate Dean of Graduate Studies by means of the Graduate Petition for Excess Units.
 Loads beyond 18 units for graduate students are prohibited by the CSU.
 The Graduate Studies & Research Committee strongly recommends that graduate students carry no more than 12 units of 200-level work in any one semester.
 There is no official minimum load for graduate students other than for those who wish to receive financial assistance or other benefits.